-Every Wednesday night at Tiger Muay Thai, MMA & Fitness Camp, we offer a weekly weight loss lecture presented by a variety of guest speakers.
+Every Wednesday night at Phuket Fit, MMA & Fitness Camp, we offer a weekly weight loss lecture presented by a variety of guest speakers.
 Trainers, nutritional experts and guests from the community are just a few of the guests you might discover by attending one of the weekly presentations.
 Every Wednesday night at 7 P.M. on the fitness mats.

 Here is a brief summary of what she spoke about